haslamdb/sra-submission-tools/README.md

 This package provides tools to make preparation and submission of metagenomic sequence data to the SRA database somewhat less painful.
 It helps with:

 - Creating required metadata files in the correct format
+- Validating metadata against SRA requirements
 - Organizing sequence files according to SRA requirements
-- Automating the submission process via the NCBI Submission Portal API
+- Automating the submission process via the NCBI Submission Portal
 - Verifying files and metadata before submission
 - Handling file uploads using IBM Aspera Connect